-January 25 marked the first stage of an 18-month journey for a new cohort of MBA students at the Stockholm School of Economics.
-These 49 participants are enrolled in the SSE MBA Executive Format 2016 program, an intense learning experience that prepares participants to build, lead and improve organizations.
+January 30 marked the first stage of an 18-month journey for a new group of MBA students at the Stockholm School of Economics.
+48 participants are enrolled in the SSE MBA Executive Format 2017 program, an intense learning experience that prepares participants to build, lead and improve organizations.

-This year’s participants come from a broad range of industries, arrive with training in a range of academic fields and diverse cultural backgrounds.
+This year’s participants come from a broad range of industries and arrive with training in a range of academic fields and diverse cultural backgrounds.

 “This is a great foundation for rich discussions and learning from each other, one of our educational cornerstones”, says Karin Wiström, Director SSE MBA.